Maleny Camp — 22nd September 2023

 Visiting Bowra: For more detailed information go to Bowra Visitor Program on the AWC web site.

 Accommodation: Only camping is offered at Bowra.
-Part of the camping area has facilities for a few caravans or camper trailers to access 240v power.
-This power is quite limited and not suitable for air conditioning, heating, cooking or other power-hungry uses.
-For other accommodation needs, Cunnamulla is probably the best option – it has almost everything you could need (food, refreshments, vehicle repairs etc) and is only 15 minutes away
+For other accommodation needs, Cunnamulla is the best option – it has almost everything you could need (food, refreshments, vehicle repairs etc) and is only 15 minutes away.

 Bookings are essential whether for day visits or overnight stays.
 They can be made only from the AWC booking web site and require payment at time of booking.
 Book here.